 To make it compatible with existing software that might use a terminal e.g. Linux, the most common ANSI escape sequences are supported.
 The software page contains the full list of supported commands.

-All the design information is available on this site and is free to use.
-This includes: schematics, a parts list, PCB layout and software.
+All the design information is available on this site and is free for personal use.
+The schematics and build information plus the PIC software can be found on the resources page.
 The Technical Details page gives a detailed description of how the circuit works.

 If you're interested in making a PCB version, please contact us.